Find Affordable College Courses

 Of the 7 students majoring in communication and journalism at Ohio State, 29% are male and 71% are female.

-With a ranking of #9, Bowling Green State University - Main Campus did quite well on this year’s most popular schools for communication and journalism students working on their doctor’s degree.
+Bowling Green State University - Main Campus came in at #9 in this year’s edition of the Most Popular Communication & Journalism Doctor’s Degree Schools in the Great Lakes Region ranking.
 BGSU is a large public school located in the town of Bowling Green.

 Women make up 50% of the communication and journalism majors at the school.